Information Disclosure and Promotion Policy Design for Platforms: Proofs

-The first constraint requires that the pricing policy be myopically optimal.
+Note that when $\delta=0$, this problem is exactly the platform's promotion design problem when considering simple confounding policies (see \eqref{eq: ConfoundingProblemSimple} in \S\ref{sec: OptSimplePolicies}).
+Thus, \eqref{PlatformProblem:relaxedOptimizationProblem} is a relaxed version of that problem, where we require the promotion policy to be only ``$\delta$-confounding''.
+As in problem \eqref{eq: ConfoundingProblemSimple}, the first constraint requires that the pricing policy be myopically optimal.
 Setting $p$ as a decision variable ensures that it is the price that maximizes consumer surplus.
-With this optimization problem, we prove the statement of the Lemma in a series of statements.
+Note that we also define the problem for $\mu\in\{0,1\}$ to be able to work with the compact interval $[0,1]$.